Monarch butterfly conservation in California: San Francisco Bay area

 Overwintering monarchs, thousands to tens of thousands have historically roosted at Ardenwood Historic Farm in Fremont.
 These roosts are protected by County regulations.

 The East Bay Regional Park District raises awareness with its monarch educational programs to raise awareness of the wintering butterflies.
 The East Bay regional Park District has a master plan that "pledges to"identify, evaluate, conserve, enhance, and restore rare, threatened, endangered, or locally important species of plants and animals and their habitats".

 Los Angeles County

 Los Angeles County contains at least 44 monarch overwintering roosts.
 These roosts exist mainly within public parks.
 The City of Santa Monica, City of Long Beach, and Redondo Beach hosts small sites of overwintering roosts.

 Mendocino County

 Mendocino County hosts the northernmost roosting sites of the overwintering monarchs in the southern part of the county, but they are only present for several weeks during the winter.
 It is considered a transient site.

 Monterey County

 Monterey County contains roosts of thousands of butterflies.

-Pacific Grove contains two large overwintering sites, including Monarch Grove Sanctuary.
+Pacific Grove contains two large overwintering sites, including its Monarch Grove Sanctuary.
 These sites are populated on a consistent basis.
 The city has passed ordinances specifically designed to protect the monarchs and the trees on which they produced.
 Tree removal and maintenance is highly regulated.